medhinibr/Binance-Trade-Bot/Readme.md

 -   **Configuration Management**: Easily manage API keys, trade settings, and environment details in a centralized `config.py` file.
 -   **Real-time API Interaction**: Utilizes the official Binance API to fetch live market data and place orders in real-time.
 -   **Debugging Tools**: Includes a `debug_connect.py` script to verify the API connection and permissions before deploying the bot.
+-   **Easily Extensible**: Designed to be easily extended with custom strategies inside the `src/` directory.

+---

 ## Setup and Installation